What is a Mortgage Amortization?

 Principal paid shows the specific monetary amount put towards the outstanding balance.
 As the loan matures, the larger amount is put towards the outstanding principal balance.

-Remaining balance, also known as outstanding principal balance, is the remaining amount of the loan you owe to your bank or lender.
+Remaining balance, also known as outstanding principal balance, is the remaining amount of the loan you owe to your lender.
 Simply, it is the amount you have no paid yet.
 This amount can be calculated if your total principal is subtracted from the original loan amount.